top of page

 Began in Southern Africa

-The practice of keeping a nature journal has a long and illustrious history.
+The practice of keeping a nature journal has a long and complex history.

-Southern Africa is home to the first peoples and the earliest evidence of nature journaling - rock art.
+Southern Africa is home to some of the first peoples and the earliest evidence of nature journalling - rock art.

 Learn more about the first peoples of Southern Africa from !Khwa ttu and